 Major Service Impact

-|A major service impact occurs when the Product is not operating as designed for most users and no reasonable workaround is available.
+|A major service impact occurs when the Product isn't operating as designed for most users and no reasonable workaround is available.
 The Product may be operating but is severely restricted.
-A Severity Level 2 issue could have the following characteristics:
+A severity level 2 issue could have the following characteristics:

 Minor Service Impact